Avalanche vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Avalanche Advanced Stats

+- In its past 10 contests, Colorado hit the over three times.

-- The Avalanche have had an average of 6.6 total goals scored in their past 10 games, 0.1 higher than this matchup's over/under.
+- The Avalanche have had an average of 6.6 total goals scored in their past 10 games, 0.1 higher than this game's over/under.

-- The Avalanche are ranked fifth in league action for the fewest goals against this season, having given up 193 total goals (2.8 per game).
+- The Avalanche are ranked 18th in the league with 231 goals this season, an average of 3.2 per contest.

+- The Avalanche have conceded the fourth-fewest goals in NHL play this season, 194 (2.7 per game).

-- With a +35 goal differential, they're ranked eighth-best in the league.
+- The team's goal differential is eighth-best in the league at +37.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.